tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 - **Gundren Rockseeker.** Captive.
 Hired the party to escort supplies to Barthon's Provisions.
 Location unknown.
 - **Sildar Hallwinter.** Captive.
 Member of the Lord's Alliance and Gundren's protector.
 - **Krag.** Dead.
 Minor goblin interrogated for information about ambush and captives.
-- **Klarg.** Bugbear leader of local goblins in nearby Cragmaw cavern.
+- **Klarg.** Bugbear chief of the local goblins in nearby Cragmaw cavern.
 - **King Grol.** Leader of the Cragmaw Tribe.
 Location unknown.

 **Additional Notes**